SystemsApproach/ops/lifecycle.rst

 :numref:`Figure %s <fig-testing>` summaries the sequence of tests, highlighting the relationship among them across the lifecycle timeline.
-Note that the leftmost tests typically happen repeatedly as part of the development process, and the rightmost tests are part of the ongoing monitoring of a production deployment.
+Note that the leftmost tests typically happen repeatedly as part of the development process, while the rightmost tests are part of the ongoing monitoring of a production deployment.
+For simplicity, the figure shows the soak tests as running before deployment, but in practice, there is a continuum whereby new versions are incrementally rolled out.

 .. _fig-testing:
 .. figure:: figures/Slide24.png